cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-06-bus-factor-a-human-centered-risk-metric-in-the-software-supply-chain.md

 ---
 layout: post
-title: Bus Factor - A Human-Based Risk Metric in the Software Supply Chain
+title: Bus Factor - A Human-Centered Risk Metric in the Software Supply Chain
-subtitle: When traffic jams are hellish...
+subtitle: Public transportation may become hellish
 tags: management
 description: What would happen to a software project if some of its developers were suddenly hit by a bus?
 The “bus factor” measures the amount of spread of knowledge within a dev team so that the project can survive the most drastic loss of personnel.
 Managers should keep an eye on this metric for the best of their projects.
 keywords: